katcipis/sophia/notes/articles/dapper.md

 the best shot.
 Perhaps that is the idea of the annotation on the trace, carefully crafted information to aid diagnostics, instead of the usual shower of log info calls that usually is present on code.
+But on dapper it is added on a binary protocol with a limit on the annotation size, instead of arbitrarily big JSON entries.

 The most interesting realization for me is that just collecting all logs and putting them together is not a modern cloud native awesome